louisg404/louisg404/README.md

 ### Hi there 👋

-🧑 I'm Louis, french front-end developer, runner and road cyclist.
+🧑 I'm Louis, french front-end developer, runner and road cyclist.&nbsp;
-💫 Lover of minimalist design.
+💫 Lover of minimalist design.&nbsp;
-👨‍💻 Currently in professionalization contract to @GroupeSigma.
+👨‍💻 Currently in professionalization contract to @GroupeSigma.&nbsp;